 Australian Human Rights Commission

 The Australian Human Rights Commission (AHRC) is required by section 11(3) of the Australian Human Rights Commission Act 1986 to refer human rights and discrimination matters relating to an act or practice of the intelligence and security agencies to the IGIS.
-In June 2016, the Inspector-General met with Professor Gillian Triggs, President of the Australian Human Rights Commission, to discuss their respective roles and other issues of mutual interest.
-The Inspector-General also met with AHRC staff to discuss the role of our office in handling those matters referred to it.
+In the reporting period, our engagement with the AHRC included exchanges relating to complaint-handling practices.

 Specific matters referred to the IGIS by the AHRC as complaints are discussed in detail in this report under Activity 3.

-The most frequent area of overlap between our respective offices continues to relate to the handling of immigration and visa-related security assessment complaints.
-Where appropriate, our staff either refer matters directly to the OCO or recommend to the visa applicant that they may wish to lodge a complaint with the OCO where the matter does not come within IGIS's jurisdiction.
+The most frequent area of overlap between our respective offices continues to be in handling immigration and visa-related security assessment complaints.
+Where appropriate, our staff either refer matters directly to the OCO or advise the visa applicant that they may lodge a complaint with the OCO where the matter does not come within IGIS's jurisdiction.
 This includes, for example, cases where the application was never referred to ASIO for security checks.
-Our staff also raise with the OCO any systemic issues that appear to relate to Immigration---for example, in cases where there has apparently been prolonged delay by Immigration in processing certain visa applications.
+Our staff also raise with the OCO any systemic issues that appear to relate to Immigration, for example, in cases where there has been prolonged delay by Immigration in processing certain visa applications.